-🛐 Polaris - BrightstarDB Mai nagement 🗆 🗆 🔀
+🛐 Polaris - BrightstarDB Mai nagement 23

-File Server Store Help Server: Store: Local (HTTP) ▼ Sample Decal Local (HTTP) doctagstore Sample Store e Store SPARQL Query doctagstore Import 3
+File Server Store Help Server: Store: SPARQL Query X doctagstore Import X ^

-2 Messages Results Table Results XML
+2 Messages Results Table Results XML •

 The areas of the interface are:

 - 1. The Menu Area contains the Polaris menu items and, depending on the current tab selected in the Tab Area may also display a toolbar. - 2.
 The Server List contains a list of all the servers that Polaris has been configured with connection strings for.
 If Polaris is able to establish a connection to the server, the list of stores on that server can be viewed or hidden by clicking on the toggle button to the left of the server name. - 3.
 The Tab Area contains tabs for running SPARQL queries or transaction updates against a store.